 There were systems in place for the prevention and management of risks associated with infection.
 There was evidence of contingency planning in place for COVID-19 in relation to staffing and the self-isolation of residents.
 There was infection control guidance and protocols in place in the centre.
-There was sufficient access to hand sanitising gels and a range of personal protective equipment (PPE).
 The inspector observed that the centre was visibly clean on the day of the unannounced inspection.
 Cleaning schedules were in place for high touch areas, regular cleaning of rooms and some personal equipment.
 Good practices were in place for infection prevention and control including laundry management and a color coded mop system.

-However, some improvement was required in some practices including:
+However, some improvement was required in recording cleaning of all personal assistive equipment.